allenai/robothor-challenge/README.md

 You can make your submission at the following URL: https://leaderboard.allenai.org/robothor_objectnav/submissions/public

+The team with the best submission made by May 31st (midnight, [anywhere on earth](https://time.is/Anywhere_on_Earthv)) will be announced at the [CVPR'21 Embodied-AI Workshop](https://embodied-ai.org/) and invited to produce a video describing their approach.

 ## Agent

 In order to generate the `metrics.json.gz` file for your agent, your agent must subclass